JOIN THE JOURNEY! 10% discount on your first purchase by subscribing to the newsletter

 The house of almond trees

-The “house of almond trees” soon became the home of a surreality in which we were trapped.
-Privilege silently gave way to anguish; loneliness had ambushed us.
-The same questions came back to haunt me: “What does wild mean?
-And where do you find it?“.
-After these first moments of incredulity, we were aware that the powerful nature held out its hand to us.
+The “almond tree house” soon became the abode of a surreality in which we became trapped.
+Privilege silently gave way to anguish; loneliness ambushed us.
+The same questions came back to haunt me: ” What does wild mean?
+And where is it found? “.
+After these initial moments of disbelief, there was a realization and nature with all its power extended its hand to us.

 Serena in the Tirino Valley

-“Zuzzurellare” in the nature
+Zuzzurellare in nature

 Words by Serena Tornusciolo for Wilden